- September entry to year one or two

 - 3.0 units1 approved English, and

-- 3.0 units1 approved mathematics with a C+ average, and
+- 3.0 units approved mathematics3 with a C+ average, and

-- a sessional grade-point average of at least 4.00 on a 9-point scale (equivalent to UVic's B- grade) on your most recent 12.0-unit session.
-If your most recent session is less than 12.0 units, you must have a grade-point average of at least 4.00 on a 9-point scale (equivalent to UVic's B- grade) on your most recent consecutive 12.0 units.
+- a minimum sessional average of 3.00/9-point scale (UVic C+).
+If your most recent session is fewer than 12.0 units, you must have a grade-point average of at least 3.00 on a 9-point scale (equivalent to UVic's C+ grade) on your most recent consecutive 12.0 units.6

 Choose two from:

-We accept courses that focus on the Canadian experience and cover topics taught in the BC elementary social studies.
+We accept courses that focus on the Canadian experience and cover topics taught in the BC elementary social studies curriculum.

 - CS 102 Introduction to Canadian Contemporary Issues